What to Do When Your Pool Water Is Green After Opening

 What's the difference between green and yellow/mustard algae?

 Mustard (yellow) algae is a chlorine-resistant strain that appears as a yellowish, dusty coating on walls and floors, often in shaded areas.
 It's treated similarly to green algae but requires a higher chlorine concentration and specific algaecide products formulated for mustard algae.
-If green algae treatment isn't working and you notice a yellowy dusty residue on surfaces, mustard algae is likely in play.
+If your green-algae treatment isn't working and you notice a yellowy dusty residue on surfaces, mustard algae is likely in play — our guide to getting rid of pool algae breaks down each strain.

 How do I prevent green water next spring?

-Open before water temperatures reach 65°F. Add a quality algaecide and elevated chlorine dose at closing.
-Consider a phosphate remover at both opening and closing.
-And if you're on a maintenance plan, the opening is already handled for you — including the correct sequencing and chemistry baseline.
+Open before water temperatures reach 65°F. Add a quality algaecide and an elevated chlorine dose at closing, and consider a phosphate remover at both opening and closing.
+Keeping your chemistry steady all season also helps — our pool water chemistry guide covers the basics.
+And if you're on a maintenance plan, the opening is already handled for you, including the correct sequencing and chemistry baseline.

-The best way to avoid a green pool in spring is a properly timed, properly treated opening while the chemistry is still easy to establish.
-Our professional pool opening service handles the timing, chemistry, and equipment check — so you start the season with crystal-clear water instead of playing catch-up.
+The best way to avoid a green pool is a properly timed, properly treated opening while the chemistry is still easy to establish.
+Our professional pool opening service handles the timing, chemistry, and equipment check across the DMV — so you start the season with clear water instead of playing catch-up.
+If your pool is already green and the DIY rounds aren't getting there, we can clear it for you too.

 Ready to get started?